 Agencies that serve vulnerable populations require background checks of student volunteers.
-University HR offers an online, free background check service for students.
-If you need to complete one contact us at 912-478-1435 or visit us in the Russell Union, suite 1056 (diagonally across from Chick-fil-A).
+Georgia Southern University Human Resources offers an online, free background check service only for students.
+Detailed instructions for how to request a background check are available at this link.
 Allow 2 weeks for background check processing.

 Service-Learning Handbook for Faculty

 Created by the Office of Leadership and Community Engagement, this handbook contains everything you need to incorporate service-learning into your courses:

 - Required University waiver

 - Student background check form and information for logging volunteer hours